PruthviPatel2001/conformity-dashboard/README.md

 ```bash
 cd client
 ```
-2. Installs required packages for the frontend.
+2. Install the required packages for the frontend.
 ```bash
 npm install
 ```